TaiFong/HandmadeHeroWindows/README.md

 </div>

-#### The purpose of this repo is to track my progress with The Handmade Hero Project
+#### The purpose of this repo is to track my progress with The Handmade Hero Project and Learn More about C/C++